joveteo/trading-view-scripts/Opening Range Breakout/README.md

 ## 📋 Overview
 ![opening-range-breakout-spy-sample](/media/opening-range-breakout-spy-sample.png)
-The Opening Range Breakout indicator captures the high and low of the first N minutes after market open and draws horizontal lines to track potential breakouts.
-This tool is particularly useful for options traders looking to capture premium decay by opening vertical spreads on the other side of the opening range.
+The Opening Range Breakout indicator captures the high and low of the first N minutes after market open and draws horizontal lines to view potential breakouts.
+A triangle arrow will be shown when a breakout is identified at the candle close.
+Caveat is that multiple breakout may occure and therefore multiple arrow will be shown.

 ## 🎯 Recommended Trading Actions

 > **⚠️ IMPORTANT DISCLAIMER**: The following are educational examples only.
 Always implement proper risk management with stop losses and take profits.
 See [DISCLAIMER.md](../DISCLAIMER.md) for full legal disclaimers.
 The author is not liable for any trading decisions or outcomes.

-### 📈 Breakout Scenarios & Suggested Responses
+### 📈 Breakout Scenarios

 #### 🔴 Opening Range High Breakout
-**Potential Action**: Consider selling put spreads or put options
-- **Logic**: Upward momentum suggests bullish continuation
-- **Risk Management**: Set stop loss below opening range low
-- **Take Profit**: Target 1-2x opening range width above breakout
+- **Logic**: Breakout above the opening range high suggests that price might move further upwards.

 #### 🔵 Opening Range Low Breakout
-**Potential Action**: Consider selling call spreads or call options
-- **Logic**: Downward momentum suggests bearish continuation
-- **Risk Management**: Set stop loss above opening range high
-- **Take Profit**: Target 1-2x opening range width below breakout
+- **Logic**: Breakout below the opening range low suggests that price might move further downwards.

 #### 🟡 Width Error Days
-**Potential Action**: Avoid trading or use range-bound strategies
-- **Logic**: Insufficient volatility for meaningful breakouts
-- **Alternative**: Consider iron condors or strangles

-### 📊 Statistical-Based Decisions
-- **High Profit Rate Markets**: More aggressive position sizing
-- **High Error Rate Markets**: Focus on range-bound strategies
-- **Consistent Breakout Direction**: Bias trades toward historical tendency

-### 🛡️ Critical Risk Management
+- **Logic**: Width less then 0.2% of the opening suggests that the traded range might not be valid and chances of reversal will be higher.

 #### ✅ Essential Requirements
-- **Stop Losses**: Always use stops at opening range boundaries
 - **Position Sizing**: Never risk more than 1-2% of account per trade
 - **Take Profits**: Set realistic targets based on historical range data
-- **Time Limits**: Close positions before market close or set time limits
 - **Volatility Awareness**: Adjust strategies based on width error frequency

 #### ⛔ Trading Warnings